 The Rochester Schools Act authorized Phase I and Phase II of the multi-year Facilities Modernization Program known as the Rochester Schools Modernization Program (RSMP).
 Prior to the commencement of the RSMP, the instructional facilities of the Rochester City School District had not been updated or improved in several years.
 Prior to the implementation of the Program, many elementary and secondary schools in the city, while structurally sound, needed substantial improvement, renovation and reconstruction.
-The

-Rochester Schools Act was enacted to encourage the City and the Rochester City School District to cooperatively undertake new and innovative ways of renovating, building and financing the City's aging public schools.
+The Rochester Schools Act was enacted to encourage the City and the Rochester City School District to cooperatively undertake new and innovative ways of renovating, building and financing the City's aging public schools.

-Phase I of the Program consisted of the acquisition, renovation, reconstruction, improvement, equipping and furnishing of up to 13 projects at a total cost not to exceed \$325 million (the 'Phase I Project').
-Phase II of the Program consists of the acquisition, renovation, reconstruction, improvement, equipping and furnishing of up to 26 projects at a total cost not to exceed \$435 million (the 'Phase II Project').
+Phase I of the Program consisted of the acquisition, renovation, reconstruction, improvement, equipping and furnishing of up to 13 projects for a total borrowing limit of \$325 million (the 'Phase I Project').
+Phase II of the Program authorized the acquisition, renovation, reconstruction, improvement, equipping and furnishing of up to 26 projects with a borrowing limit of \$435 million (the 'Phase II Project').

 The RJSCB, under Section 10 of the Rochester Schools Act, is required to retain the services of an Independent Program Manager to implement Phase II of the Program.
 In December 2015, the RJSCB selected Savin Engineers, P.C. a New York professional corporation as its program manager (the Program Manager).
 Savin has offices in Rochester, Long Island, Westchester County, and other states.
-The RJSCB, in conjunction with Savin Engineers, P.C. has developed the Phase II Strategic Plan to continue implementation of the also required to retain the services of an Independent Compliance Officer/firm (the ICO) to assist the Board with compliance monitoring, data tracking and verification, reporting and community outreach services.
-In August 2016, the RJSCB retained Baker Tilly Virchow Krause (now Anchin) as ICO for the RSMP Phase II to examine and monitor the implementation of the approved Diversity Plan, and to collect and review confidential data, to determine whether workforce and business diversity goals are being met each month and at completion of the Phase II program.
+The RJSCB, in conjunction with Savin Engineers, P.C. has developed the Phase II Strategic Plan to continue implementation of the RSMP.

+The RJSCB, pursuant to the Rochester Schools Act, is also required to retain the services of an Independent Compliance Officer/firm (the ICO) to assist the Board with compliance monitoring, data tracking and verification, reporting and community outreach services.
+In August 2016, the RJSCB retained Baker Tilly Virchow Krause

+(now Anchin) as ICO for the RSMP Phase II to examine and monitor the implementation of the approved Diversity Plan, and to collect and review confidential data, to determine whether workforce and business diversity goals are being met each month and at completion of the Phase II program.
 Professional service firms and contractors are required to submit RSMP generated diversity compliance forms or certified payroll transcripts monthly that summarize the workforce breakdown by race and gender.